The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The quark- potential in the Rindler-AdS space

+where $L_0$ and $V_0$ are the conformal results in pure AdS defined in~\eqref{eq:brane:distance:zero-temperature}~and~\eqref{eq:brane:potential:zero-temperature}, correspondingly, and $\beta$ is given by~\eqref{eq:brane:beta}.
+Interestingly, that the high-temperature (large acceleration or small curvature) limit in the Rindler-AdS asymptotically comes to the results for a conformal case of pure AdS.
+The opposite limit is related to the logarithmic divergencies caused by a singularity in the metric~\eqref{eq:rindler-ads:metric}.

-To compare different AdS geometries (different radii $\R$) while keeping a fixed reference length $\ell$, it is convenient to introduce a dimensionless scaling parameter $a_0$ via the relation $a_c=a_0/\ell$, where $\ell$ is a fixed reference length, for example the AdS radius of a chosen "reference" geometry (so that $a_0=1$ in that case).
+To compare different AdS geometries (different radii $\R$) while keeping a fixed reference length $\ell$, it is convenient to introduce a dimensionless scaling parameter $a_0$ via the relation $a_c=a_0/\ell$, where $\ell$ is a fixed reference length, for example the AdS radius of a chosen ``reference'' geometry (so that $a_0=1$ in that case).
 This parametrization emphasizes that, when $\ell$ is held fixed, the dimensionless number $a_0$ distinguishes one geometry from another, whereas $a_c$ (or equivalently $1/\R$) absorbs the dimensional dependence.

 Consequently, physical observables should depend on acceleration only through dimensionless combinations.
-For example, in the final part of this section we will see that the quark-\antiquark{} potential, written as dimensionless function, $a_c V$, of the dimensionless distance between quarks, $a_c L$, is independent of the specific numerical choice of $a_0$, which is a direct consequence of scale invariance in the Rindler-AdS background.
+For example, in the final part of this section we will see that the quark-\antiquark{} potential, written as dimensionless function, $a_c V$, of the dimensionless distance between quarks, $a_c L$, is independent of the specific numerical choice of $a_0$, which is a direct consequence of the unphysical nature of $a_c$.
 On the other hand, the dimensionless ratio $V/\ell$ expressed as a function of $L/\ell$ retains an explicit dependence on $a_0$, thereby reflecting how the underlying geometry changes with the rescaled acceleration parameter.

-We show dependencies of the potential and distance between quarks in the Rindler-AdS background at in Fig.~\ref{fig:Rindler:1D} for several values of the acceleration parameter $a_0=a\ell=0.4,\, 0.6,\, 1,\, 2$.
+We show dependencies of the potential and distance between quarks in the Rindler-AdS background at in Fig.~\ref{fig:Rindler:1D} for several values of the acceleration parameter $a_0=a_c\ell=0.4,\, 0.6,\, 1,\, 2$.
 To avoid dimensions we express all the quantities in terms of $\ell$.
 Also the potential is multiplied by $\pi\alpha'$ to keep arbitrariness of $\alpha'$.

+Again, one can observe a double-valued behavior for the potential and separation distance, so we refer to Sec.~\ref{sec:brane} for the explanation.
+However, now a critical value of the string turning point, $\xi_c$, at which the potential takes a zero value, $V(\xi_c)$, is related to the acceleration/curvature as